gitbls/sdm/Docs/Disk-Encryption.md

 Switches to sdm-cryptconfig include:

-* `--authorized-keys keyfile` &mdash; Specifies an SSH authorized_keys file to use in the initramfs.
+* `--authorized-keys authkeyfile` &mdash; Specifies an SSH *authorized_keys* file to use in the initramfs.
 Required with `--ssh`
 * `--crypto crypt-type` &mdash; Specifies the encryption to use. `aes` used by default, which uses `aes-xts-plain64`.
 Use `xchacha` on Pi4 and earlier for best performance.
 See Encryption/Decryption performance comparison below.
 * `--dns dnsaddr` &mdash; Set IP Address of DNS server
 * `--gateway gatewayaddr` &mdash; Set IP address of gateway
 * `--hostname hostname` &mdash; Set hostname
 * `--ipaddr ipaddr` &mdash; set IP address to use in initramfs
-* `--keyfile /path/to/keyfile` &mdash; A keyfile used for password-less booting.
-See <a href="Disk-Encryption.md#unlocking-rootfs-with-a-usb-keyfile">Unlocking rootfs with a USB keyfile</a> for details
+* `--keyfile /path/to/keyfile` &mdash; A keyfile used for passphrase-less booting.
+See <a href="Disk-Encryption.md#unlocking-rootfs-with-a-usb-keyfile">Unlocking rootfs with a USB Keyfile Disk</a> for details
 * `--mapper cryptmapname` &mdash; Set cryptroot mapper name [Default: cryptroot]
 * `--mask netmask` &mdash; Set network mask for initramfs
 * `--quiet` &mdash; Keep graphical desktop startup quiet (see 'known issues' below)